9 Tips to End a Speech With a Bang

 Remember, everyone in your audience is dealing with problems, difficulties, challenges, disappointments, setbacks, and temporary failures.

-For this reason, everyone appreciates a story or poem of encouragement that gives them strength and courage.
+For this reason, everyone appreciates a poem, quote or story of encouragement that gives them strength and courage.

 Here are 7 Tips to Tell an Inspiring Poem or Story to End Your Speech